 Finishing the Project

 Basement recreation rooms tend to be places for a lot of play, including horseplay.
-Consider that when choosing a wall finish, including any paint or varnish to be used.
+Consider that when choosing a wall finish, including any paint or varnish.
 It’s worth spending a little more on quality finishes that won’t chip or scratch quickly rather than having to repaint or refinish the walls after just a few years.